StratifyLabs/StratifyBlog/content/device/2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md

 ## Performance and Code Size Penalty

-If you keep the capture size small enough to fit in `std::function`, the cost of using this approach is almost identical to using C-style callbacks with the dangerous `reinterpret_cast`.
+If you keep the capture size small enough to fit in `std::function`, using this approach has a similar cost to using C-style callbacks with the dangerous `reinterpret_cast`.

 You can check out this example on [compiler explorer](https://godbolt.org/z/Y9nE43dPK).
 Change the value of `USE_FUNCTION` to switch between `std::function` and a C-style function plus `void*`.